 A Wildly Profitable Timing Template for Email Marketing

-About the Author: Adam Costa is the Editor in Chief of trekity.com, a killer new travel site.
+This is a guest post from Adam Costa, editor in chief of trekity.com, a travel site.
 If you like to travel, follow him on Twitter for adventure and intrigue.

 Creating a profitable newsletter requires a little planning.
 But once it’s set up, a newsletter continues to engage your readers for months or years to come.